 Notes

-• Open the lid of the smoker as few times as possible during the cook.
+• Open the smoker lid as few times as possible during the cook.

 Nutrition